Weglot and CORS Policies

 What are CORS Policies?

-If you want to know more about CORS and its technical aspects, please refer to the following documentation.
+If you would like more information on CORS and its technical aspects, please refer to the following documentation.

 How can CORS policies potentially block Weglot?

-Weglot requests the website to get its content and translate it.
-But if CORS policies do not authorize the Weglot API, the request will be blocked, and the website will not be translated.
+When Weglot is set up on your website, it will send requests to our API to translate the website's content.
+However, if CORS policies do not authorize the Weglot API, the requests will be blocked, and the website will not be translated.

-If the user agent used by Weglot is also not authorized, it can provoke issues, such as blocking our Visual Editor and our Switcher Editor.
+Additionally, if Weglot's user-agent is not authorized, it can cause issues, such as blocking our Visual Editor and our Switcher Editor.

 Here is an example of an error you can get in the Console when facing CORS Policies issues.
 To access the Console, right-click on your website > choose the Inspector > click on "Console".